bentgb/goltest/README.md

-# Goltest is a part of our lab for a course.
+# Goltest is a part of our lab for a course for writing "clean code".
 We as a group of two worked on learning to write clean code and testing.
-We wrote junit tests for game of life.
+We wrote junit tests for the game of life.